The El Dorado: Cooperative conversion

 In July 1982, the El Dorado became a housing cooperative; the residents became stakeholders in the El Dorado's upkeep, and nine directors were appointed to manage the building.
 Over the next two years, the directors upgraded the building using money from the El Dorado's $2.28 million reserve fund.
 The work included replacing mechanical equipment, automating the elevator cabs, and restoring the lobby and garage doors.
 Joseph Lombardi redesigned the lobby, while Restoration Planning and architect Michael Jackson executed the restoration.
 The co-op board also planned to replace the original casement windows with either double-hung sash windows or pivoting windows, since the original windows were leaking.
 This prompted opposition from some tenants, who urged the New York City Landmarks Preservation Commission (LPC) to designate the El Dorado as a landmark, thus preventing the window replacement.

 Difficulties continued in subsequent years.
 After the building was designated as a New York City landmark in 1985, the co-op board had to revise its plans to replace the windows.
 The building's value doubled between 1987 and 1989, and the tax for each apartment was correspondingly doubled over a five-year period.
 By 1992, the windows at the El Dorado were finally being replaced.
 A gymnasium in the basement, which had been first proposed in the early 1980s, was completed in 1995 after two previous attempts to construct the gym had failed.
 During that decade, Crain's New York described the Majestic, Beresford, and El Dorado as having "become brand names that grow in strength as noted personalities move in".
 Starting in 2000, the firm of Lawless & Mangione began restoring the facade as part of a multi-year, $4 million renovation.
 The cast-stone balconies were replaced with glass-fiber reinforced concrete terraces, and new windows approximating the original designs were also installed.
+During the 2020s, the towers' facades were renovated.